 The Group controls a significant property portfolio.
 In prior years, a significant proportion of this portfolio was utilized by the Group companies as retail outlets and for other operating activity purposes.
 The Group gradually abandoned its retail activity and has become an investment property company by leasing an increasing proportion of its real estate portfolio to third parties.
 Investment property is measured in the consolidated statement of financial position at historic cost less accumulated depreciation.
-The Group has made an internal valuation of all its investment properties as of 31 December 2014.
+An external valuation was rendered to the Group about all of its investment properties as of 31 December 2015.
 The key valuation methodology and major assumptions used in the valuation are set out below in this note.